mgmarino/OrcaROOT/README.txt

 - ORUtils.hh contents into a namespace.
 - Re-scope ORProcessStopper into a UI class (one of whose commands is to stop processing)
-- ORSocketReader hangs waiting for a data packet, so can't quit nicely;
-  maybe have ORProcessStopper forcibly kill orcaroot after a time interval has passed?
+- ORSocketReader reads into a buffer, but this isn't terrible efficient for a non-multi-core machine.
+Fix?

 Footnotes